Skip to main content

 • “The graphics are beautiful and masterfully animated, and you even get fully (and very dynamically) animated intro and ending cutscenes.”

-• “I've given a negative review, not because I hate the game, there is nothing wrong with the game outside of the visuals clarity and of course the annoying elements since it's using a mixture of up, down, left, right using all four directions and then sometimes just three, making it annoying to follow along.”
+• “I've given a negative review, not because I hate the game, there is nothing wrong with the game outside of the visuals clarity and of course the annoying elements since it's using a mixture of up, down, left, right using all (4) and then sometimes just (3) making it annoying to follow along.”

 • replayability

-The game offers exceptional replayability through multiple features including daily challenges, a remix mode that procedurally generates new charts, and extensive workshop support for custom tracks and opponents, enabling near-infinite content.
-Multiple difficulty levels, modifiers, leaderboards, and a level editor further enhance its longevity, appealing to both rhythm game enthusiasts and high-score chasers.
-While some find the remix mode less compelling than handcrafted charts, the strong community content and variety of play options ensure lasting engagement.
+The game offers exceptional replayability through multiple difficulty levels, a remix mode that procedurally generates new charts, and extensive support for custom tracks and community-created content via workshops.
+Daily challenges, DLC additions, and modifiers further enhance longevity, appealing to both rhythm game veterans and newcomers.
+While some find the learning curve steep and remix mode less satisfying than handcrafted charts, overall the near-infinite content and variety keep the experience fresh and engaging.

 • “Cool storyline, and the game tries hard to be replayable, but there really isn't any replayability to this.”